Log in to your account

 Richland County, Ohio, United States

-Malabar Farm State Park is a working farm featuring an early 20th-century historic mansion, several authentic barns, cultivated gardens, and an educational center dedicated to sustainable agriculture.
-The park offers visitors insights into traditional farming methods and rural life in Ohio.
+Malabar Farm State Park fits into the collection of hidden treasures of Ohio as a living example of the state's agricultural history.
+The park is a working farm with an early 20th-century mansion, several authentic barns, cultivated gardens, and an educational center dedicated to sustainable agriculture.
+Visitors gain insights into traditional farming methods and rural life in Ohio.

 Rutherford B. Hayes Presidential Library & Museums